Jack Bech: LSU

-As a freshman in 2021, Bech played in all 13 games for the Tigers while making seven starts, where he notched 43 receptions for 489 yards and three touchdowns.
+As a freshman at Louisiana State University in 2021, Bech appeared in all 13 games for the LSU Tigers, making seven starts and recording 43 receptions for 489 yards and three touchdowns.
 In week 4 of the 2022 season, he hauled in six receptions for 43 yards in a win over New Mexico.
-Bech finished the season with 16 receptions for 200 yards and a touchdown.
-After the season, he entered his name into the NCAA transfer portal.
+Bech finished the season with 16 receptions for 200 yards and a touchdown before entering the NCAA transfer portal.

 TCU

-Bech transferred to play for the TCU Horned Frogs.
-In his first season with the Horned Frogs in 2023 he played in eight games, notching 12 receptions for 146 yards.
+Bech transferred to Texas Christian University.
+During his first season with the Horned Frogs in 2023, he played in eight games, tallying 12 receptions for 146 yards.

-On December 19, 2024, Bech announced that he would declare for the 2025 NFL draft.
+During the 2024 season, Bech enjoyed a breakout season.
+He played in all 12 games, catching 62 passes for 1,034 yards and nine touchdowns.

-Bech played both on the 2024 New Mexico Bowl and the 2025 Senior Bowl.
-On the final play of the Senior Bowl, Bech caught a game winning touchdown pass from Seth Henigan.
-He finished the game with six catches for 68 yards and a touchdown.
-He was named the game's Most Valuable Player.
+On December 19, 2024, Bech announced his declaration for the 2025 NFL draft.
+Bech played in the 2025 Senior Bowl, and impressed NFL scouts with his performance.
+On the final play of the Senior Bowl, Bech caught a game-winning touchdown pass from Seth Henigan.
+He finished the game with six catches for 68 yards and a touchdown, and was named the game's Most Valuable Player.